 ABOUT NIRAN

-Niran Dasika is a trumpeter, improvisor and composer based in Melbourne, Australia whose work encompasses jazz, free improvisation and electronic music.
-Niran’s virtuosic trumpet playing and unique voice as a composer and band leader have lead a wide-ranging career around Australia and Japan, where he lived for several years.
-He has released seven albums as a leader, the latest of which are Niran’s latest album ‘Kiri’, released in 2020 through ABC Jazz capturing Niran’s long-term duo collaboration with Japanese pianist Sumire Kuribayashi.
+Niran Dasika is a trumpeter, improvisor, and composer based in Melbourne, Australia whose work encompasses jazz, free improvisation, and electronic music.
+Niran leads an active performing career around Australia and across Japan where he lived for several years.
+He has released eight albums as a band leader, including the latest ‘Life Forms’ (2025).

-Niran’s live solo performances augments his distinctive, etherial trumpet sound with delay, looping and live processing to create mesmeric, hypnotic patterns underneath his lyrical trumpet playing.
-Niran’s recent releases “Endless Spring, Infinite Summer” and “Assorted Drone Music Vol. 1-3” have explored an expanding sonic world of synthesisers, drum machines and lo-fi electronica.
+Niran’s live solo performances augment his distinctive trumpet sound with live sampling and processing to create mesmeric, hypnotic patterns underneath his lyrical trumpet playing.
+Niran’s electronic music releases “Endless Spring, Infinite Summer” and “Assorted Drone Music Vol. 1-3” have explored an expanding sonic world of synthesisers, drum machines and lo-fi electronica.

 Niran’s work has been recognised by a number of awards including: